sayo-hs/sayo-hs.github.io/docs/_posts/2024-09-05-how-the-heftia-extensible-effects-library-works.markdown

 [^5]: [https://stackoverflow.com/questions/71562355/did-this-construction-of-freefreer-monad-works](https://stackoverflow.com/questions/71562355/did-this-construction-of-freefreer-monad-works)

-Replace the encoding of `Freer1` with `Free (Coyoneda f)` and substitute it into `FreerH`:
+If we replace the encoding of `Freer1` with `Free (Coyoneda f)` and substitute it into `FreerH`, we get:

 ```haskell
 data FreerH h a
     = FreerH (Free (Coyoneda (h (FreerH h))) a)
     = FreerH (Free (HCoyoneda h (FreerH h)) a)
 ```

-When you break down `HCoyoneda`:
+Breaking down `HCoyoneda` gives us:

 ```haskell
 type FreerH h = FreerH' (HCoyoneda h)
 data FreerH' h a = FreerH' ( Free (h (FreerH' h)) a )
 ```

-Wait a minute...
-Isn’t this the same as...?
+Wait, isn't this the same as...?

 ```haskell
 type Hefty h = Hefty' (HCoyoneda h)
 data Hefty' h a = Hefty' ( Free (h (Hefty' h)) a )
 ```

-It’s the same thing.
+They’re identical.

-So, this `Hefty` equivalent had already appeared in Polysemy as early as 2019.
-In a way, Polysemy had gotten very close.
-What was needed to fully unlock the potential of this higher-order version of Freer was the introduction of the elaboration framework, which separates the interpretation of first-order and higher-order effects.
+So, this `Hefty` equivalent had already appeared in Polysemy by 2019.
+In that sense, Polysemy had gotten very close.
+The framework necessary to fully unlock the potential of this higher-order version of `Freer` was the introduction of the Elaboration method, which separates the interpretation of first-order and higher-order effects.

-Thus, while it has undergone some transformation from the original paper, Heftia is fundamentally based on the ideas from that paper.
+Thus, although Heftia has evolved somewhat from the original paper, it is fundamentally based on the ideas presented in that paper.

-# Looking Ahead
+## Looking Ahead

-This library is not merely an attempt to replicate [Alexis King's eff](https://github.com/lexi-lambda/eff) ahead of time.
+This library is not merely an attempt to preempt [Alexis King’s eff](https://github.com/lexi-lambda/eff).

-If we were to categorize Haskell's effect system libraries, they would likely be divided into two groups: non-IO-based and IO-based.
+If we were to categorize Haskell’s effect system libraries, they would likely be divided into two groups: non-IO-based and IO-based.

 * Non-IO-based (pure):
     * [mtl](https://hackage.haskell.org/package/mtl)